pnguyen215/eCommerce-wordpress/README.md

 3. Use the provided short-codes and widgets to add custom functionality to your website.

+## Run application

+To run the WordPress app locally, follow these steps:

+1. Ensure you have PHP and a web server (such as Apache or Nginx) installed on your machine.

+2. Create a new MySQL database for your WordPress installation.

+3. Rename the `wp-config-sample.php` file in the WordPress root directory to `wp-config.php`.

+4. Open the `wp-config.php` file and update the database details (database name, username, password) with your own.

+5. Start your web server and navigate to the WordPress installation directory in your browser.

+6. Follow the on-screen instructions to complete the WordPress installation.

 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.